chirayuharyan/Parallel-Fully-Dynamic-Maintenance-of-2-Connected-Components/Data-Processing/README.md

 eg: ```python dataPreprocessing.py webbase-2001.mtx```

-After completion of the script a processed dataset file is created in the [Dataset](Dataset/) directory.
+After completion of the script a processed dataset file is created in the *Dataset* directory.
 In the above example, *webbase-2001.txt* file is created in Dataset directory.

 **Note:** These scripts have been tested on the graphs mentioned in the main [readme](../README.md).
-However, some of the raw dataset files could have a different format hence be careful.
+However, some of the raw dataset files could have a different format hence we recommend to compare new dataset's raw file format with the mentioned dataset files.